 is for a Non Daily Read Supply Meter Point that was previously a Daily Read Supply Meter Point (with User Daily Read Equipment installed) if it is not provided by the User by 10am on the 5th Supply Point Systems Business Day after the Supply Point Registration Date.

-Without prejudice to paragraph 3.8.10, where an Opening Meter Reading is not provided to the Transporter by the date required under paragraph 3.8.2(b):
+Without prejudice to paragraph 3.8.10, where an Opening Meter Reading is not provided to the CDSP by the date required under paragraph 3.8.2(b):

-(except where 3.8.7(b) applies) a notional Meter Reading will be used for the purposes of Individual NDM Reconciliation in accordance with Section E6.1.6 (and for the purposes of calculating such notional Meter Reading the Transporter may utilise any Meter Reading provided by the Proposing User to the Transporter not later than 16:00 hours on the 10th Supply Point Systems Business Day after the Supply Point Registration Date); and
+(except where 3.8.7(b) applies) a notional Meter Reading will be used for the purposes of Individual NDM Reconciliation in accordance with Section E6.1.6 (and for the purposes of calculating such notional Meter Reading the CDSP may utilise any Meter Reading provided by the Proposing User to the CDSP or provided to the Transporter who will notify the CDSP not later than 16:00 hours on the 10th Supply Point Systems Business Day after the Supply Point Registration Date); and

-the Transporter shall not later than 15 Supply Point Systems Business Days after the Supply Point Registration Date provide such notional Meter Reading to the Proposing User and the Withdrawing User as an estimated Meter Reading.
+the CDSP shall not later than 15 Supply Point Systems Business Days after the Supply Point Registration Date provide such notional Meter Reading to the Proposing User and the Withdrawing User as an estimated Meter Reading.

-The Withdrawing User may (if it has bone fide and material grounds for doing so) notify the Transporter that it objects to the Opening Meter Reading (or the estimated Meter Reading under paragraph 3.8.5), in which case:
+The Withdrawing User may (if it has bona fide and material grounds for doing so) notify the CDSP that it objects to the Opening Meter Reading (or the estimated Meter Reading under paragraph 3.8.5), in which case:

-the Transporter will inform the Withdrawing User of the identity of the Proposing User, but (except as provided in paragraph 3.8.8(b)) will not be further concerned with the objection;
+the CDSPwill inform the Withdrawing User of the identity of the Proposing User, but (except as provided in paragraph 3.8.8(b)) will not be further concerned with the objection;

-if the Withdrawing User notifies the Proposing User of its objection, the Proposing User agrees to use reasonable endeavours (without thereby being in breach of any provision of the Code) to secure that no other Meter Reading (in respect of the relevant Supply Meter) is provided to the Transporter until the objection has been resolved between such Users, and GT Section B2.4.1 shall not apply in respect of this paragraph (b) (but the Transporter shall not be concerned with this paragraph (b)).
+if the Withdrawing User notifies the Proposing User of its objection, the Proposing User agrees to use reasonable endeavours (without thereby being in breach of any provision of the Code) to secure that no other Meter Reading (in respect of the relevant Supply Meter) is provided to the CDSPuntil the objection has been resolved between such Users, and GT Section B2.4.1 shall not apply in respect of this paragraph (b) (but the CDSPshall not be concerned with this paragraph (b)).

 Subject to paragraph 3.8.9: